Skip to main content

 • The work that the pupil prepares as homework or at school.

 Pedagogical meetings are carried out at the end of every term - there are 3 in total during the school year.
 The entire teaching personnel of the school unit participate in these meetings for the assessment of the progress of pupils per grade and school level.
-Within 10 days from the end of the term, the school head holds a meeting with the parents or the guardians of the pupils, where the latter receive the individual “Performance Assessment” which informs them on the results of the assessment as well as the performance of the pupil during the relevant term.
+Within 10 days from the end of the term, the school principal holds a meeting with the parents or the guardians of the pupils, where the latter receive the individual “Performance Assessment” on the results of the assessment as well as the performance of the pupil during the relevant term.

 Grading scale

-In grades 3 and 4, in the "Performance Assessment", apart from the descriptive assessment, the following grading scale is used: “Excellent” (A), “Very Good” (B), “Good” (C), “Almost Good” (D).
+In Grades 3 and 4, in the "Performance Assessment", apart from the descriptive assessment, the following grading scale is used: “Excellent” (A), “Very Good” (B), “Good” (C), “Almost Good” (D).

-In grades 5 and 6, the following additional grading scale is used, which is expressed both verbally and arithmetically: “Excellent” (9-10), “Very Good” (7-8), “Good” (5-6), “Almost Good” (1-4).
+In Grades 5 and 6, the following additional grading scale is used, which is expressed both verbally and arithmetically: “Excellent” (9-10), “Very Good” (7-8), “Good” (5-6), “Almost Good” (1-4).
 Pupils with severe cognitive difficulties are assessed with “Almost Good”.
 These pupils, as well as pupils attending grades 1 and 2, who are facing similar difficulties, benefit from remedial teaching programmes.

 Briefing of parents/guardians in pre-primary and primary schools

-• During the school year and within 10 days since the end of term the school head and the classroom teacher are responsible for the organization of this briefing, informing parents of their children’s progress.
-Briefings are organized by decision of the school teachers’ board and take place beyond the teaching timetable, within working hours and at a time convenient for most parents/guardians.
+• During the school year, 10 days before the end of term the school head and the classroom teacher hold briefings, informing parents of their children’s progress.
+Briefings take place outside teaching hours, at a time convenient for most parents/guardians.

 Progression of pupils